diodechain/website/teams.md

 ### Hero
 hero:
   animated: true
-  heading: Secure assets and protect your team.
+  heading: Secure assets and protect your team
-  subheading: How different teams are using Diode.
+  subheading: How different teams are using Diode
   image: hero/teams.webp